TorchAuth/vite-plugin-wrangler-spa/README.md

 You can also utilize Hono's built in RPC functions to automatically map your Function API into your React SPA.
 See the [Hono documentation](https://hono.dev/guides/rpc) for more information about this feature.

+_Beware importing files from `functions` into your frontend application.
+Depending on how they are exported, it could pull your entire Function bundle into your frontend code_

 ```ts
 //App.tsx
 const [remote, setRemote] = useState<string | undefined>(undefined);